 Get Off-Road and Out to the Islands

-A common complaint among hikers in Hong Kong is the amount of the city’s rural areas covered by concrete paths, so you never really feel like you’re walking on the wild side.
+A common complaint about hiking in Hong Kong is the amount of the city’s rural areas covered by concrete paths, so you never really feel like you’re walking on the wild side.
 Mount Stenhouse (Shan Tei Tong) is a good antidote: while it starts on a sealed path, it pretty soon gets unruly.
 You won’t have much company and you may sometimes be scrabbling on hands and knees, and though you may at some point feel lost just look out for the coloured scraps of material tied to trees which mark the trail.
 Alternatively, for those who don’t want to get their hiking gear dirty, the adjacent Ling Kok Shan has steps all the way up and down.

 Distance: 7 kilometres